USRSE/usrse.github.io/_posts/2023-01-17-escience-2022-report-out.md

 [Research Software Engineers in eScience Workshop](https://us-rse.org/rse-escience-2022/) as part of the [18th International Conference on e-Science](https://www.escience-conference.org/2022/) in Salt Lake City, UT, USA.
-The theme of this inaugural workshop was “Stories of Application of RSE Expertise to Scientific Research”.
+The theme of this inaugural workshop was “Stories of Application of RSE Expertise to Scientific Research.”
 Potential speakers were encouraged to submit their stories about RSE solutions in eScience, RSE contributions to software sustainability in eScience, the RSE perspective on an eScience contribution, the non-RSE perspective of collaboration with RSEs